-A 2013 survey of 13,000 brides by TheKnot.com revealed that September is now tied with June as the most popular month to marry .
+A 2016 survey of more than 13,000 brides by TheKnot.com revealed that September and October are tied as the most popular months to marry.

 From natural beauty to living décor, fall weddings have a lot to offer.
 Here are a few fall wedding trends you might consider for your big day.